rdov/rdov.github.io/rdov_whitepaper.md

 At first glance, this may sound like the Indirect Services of open source software business model that heavily favors enterprise corporations.
 In fact it is that same model, but tweaked to allow the developer to maintain their initial lead, leapfrog the barriers to entry, and outsource non-R&D services.
 Here is how an incubator operates.

 ##### 1. Support Agreement
 The mentor or incubator project developer sets terms of participation in Support Agreement.
 This lays out the assistance and access the mentor is willing to give, and what is requested in return.
-For example the mentor could contribute ongoing development, mantainence, ticket support, operations assistance or even a CTO-style package in return for time-based billing and/or revenue sharing.
+For example the mentor could contribute ongoing development, maintenance, ticket support, operations assistance or even a CTO-style package in return for time-based billing and/or revenue sharing.
 This Support Agreement can be used as a stand alone contract, or in the greater context of an incubator.

 ##### 2. Future Development Thesis
 Mentor writes Future Development Thesis (FDT) to illustrate what could and potentially will be built with the incubator project.
 This should be targeted at a specific category of sponsored project or applicant demographic, as each incubator exists to develop the thesis laid out in the FDT.
 There is a one to one relationship between FDTs and incubators.